geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His prosperous realm was free from war's alarms,

-Or led by wisdom, glory crown'd his arms ;
+Or led by wisdom, glory crown'd his arms;

 Hope gaz'd with transport on his dawning sway,